Metroline: Athlon Road (AO)

-Athlon Road garage operates routes 83, 224 and 245.
+Athlon Road garage operates route 224.

 Brentford (AH)

-Brentford garage operates routes 9, 190, 237, 481, E2, E8, H91 and N9.
+Brentford garage operates routes 9, 190, 237, 481, 635, E2, E8, H91 and N9.

 The original Brentford garage was opened in 1990 by Armchair Passenger Transport, initially as a base for the company's coach operations before housing buses for the company's recently won route 260 contract.
 The garage expanded in 1993 with the acquisition of a storage yard on Commerce Way from BRS Truck Rental.
 In November 2004, Armchair was bought out by ComfortDelGro, although the company continued to operate TfL buses separately under the Armchair name until being integrated into Metroline in 2007.

 A planning application was submitted by Metroline in 2022 for the building of a new £19 million Brentford garage on the site of the current garage as part of the wider redevelopment of the Brentford Lock West area.
 Construction commenced shortly afterwards, with the new garage, capable of housing over 100 buses, opening in July 2024.